-State State Updates Arkansas Health Homes CMS approved planning request.
-(Source: Integrated Care Resource Center) California Currently Operating Medicaid Managed LTSS Program Under Medicaid Section 1915(a) authority, SCAN Connections at Home provides long-term services and supports (LTSS) to Medicare-Medicaid enrollees of age 65 and older at capitated rate.
+State State Updates Arkansas Balancing Incentive Program The Centers for Medicare & Medicaid Services (CMS) announced (3/ 15/ 2013) that Arkansas will receive an estimated \$ 61.2 million in enhanced Medicaid funds (2% enhanced FMAP rate).
+(Source: Balancing Incentive Program Award Letter) BIP Application (11/ 27/ 2012); BIP Award Letter (3/ 15/ 2013) Health Homes CMS approved planning request.
+(Source: Integrated Care Resource Center) Section 1915(k) Community First Choice Option (CFCO) The state plans to submit a §1915(k) State Plan Amendment to CMS to implement CFCO on July 1, 2013.
+(Source: CFCO 6 th Meeting Minutes (5/30/2013)) The program would provide additional resources and a mechanism to address Arkansas' waiting list of over 2,000 people with developmental disabilities seeking services under the existing Alternative Community Services Waiver, offering long-awaited services to those who need them.
+The state estimates it could serve 20,294 clients under CFCO.
+(Source: Community First Choice Option Development and Implementation Council Presentation (11/20/2012)) State Website on CFCO Development & Implementation Council Meeting Documents California Currently Operating Medicaid Managed LTSS Program Under Medicaid §1915(a) authority, SCAN Connections at Home provides long-term services and supports (LTSS) to Medicare-Medicaid enrollees of age 65 and older at capitated rate.
 Services include nursing facility and HCBS waiver-like services, including homemaker, home delivered meals, personal care, transportation escort, custodial care, in-home respite, and adult day.
 The program operates in limited geographic area and enrollment is voluntary.
-(Source: CMS and Truven Health Analytics, The Growth of Managed Long-Term Services and Supports (MLTSS) Programs: A 2012 Update , July 2012) State Website on SCAN Connections at Home State Demonstration to Integrate Care for Dual Eligible Individuals Coordinated Care Initiative (CCI): California submitted a revised demonstration proposal to CMS on May 31, 2012.
+(Source: CMS and Truven Health Analytics, The Growth of Managed Long-Term Services and Supports (MLTSS) Programs: A 2012 Update, July 2012) State Website on SCAN Connections at Home State Demonstration to Integrate Care for Dual Eligible Individuals Coordinated Care Initiative (CCI): California submitted a revised demonstration proposal to CMS on May 31, 2012.
 On June 27, 2012, the governor approved a bill (SB 1008) to revise the existing law to require the Department of Health Care Services to establish demonstration sites in up to eight counties not sooner than March 1, 2013.
 (Source: Calduals.org, July 3, 2012) According to the demonstration proposal, target population includes all full benefit Medicare-Medicaid enrollees who are age 21 or over in eight counties with specified exceptions.
-Full benefit dual eligible beneficiaries are those Medicare beneficiaries with Parts A, B, and D coverage and full Medi-Cal coverage.
-Medi-Cal covers Medicare premiums, coinsurance, copayments, and deductibles, as well as services that Medicare does not cover (primarily long-term services and supports).
-Beneficiaries with developmental disabilities who are receiving services from the Department of Developmental Services and regional centers are carved out from the demonstration, while some people with developmental disabilities receiving services through the State's inhome supportive services (IHSS) and community-based adult services (CBAS) will be included in the demonstration.
-Those enrolled in 1915(c) HCBS waiver programs are also excluded from the demonstration.
-Covered benefits include Medicare (Parts A, B and D) and Medicaid covered services.
-The demonstration will use a capitated payment model.
-(Source: Demonstration Proposal; NASDDDS Managed Care Tracking Report) State officials proposed (05/25/2012) a change in the implementation date, from March 2013 to June 2013.
-(Source: www.californiahealthline.org, May 30, 2012) Demonstration Proposal State Website on Coordinated Care Initiative Timeline Coordinated Care Initiative Fact Sheets on CalDuals.org
+Full benefit dually-eligible beneficiaries are those Medicare beneficiaries with Parts A, B, and D coverage and full Medi-Cal coverage.
+Medi-Cal covers Medicare premiums, co-insurance, copayments, and deductibles, as well as services that Medicare does not cover (primarily long-term services and supports).
+Beneficiaries with developmental disabilities who are receiving services from the Department of Developmental Services and regional centers are carved out from the demonstration, while some people with developmental disabilities receiving